 Boneset, Common Boneset, American Boneset, Thoroughwort, Feverwort, Agueweed, Indian Sage

 Synonyms of Eupatorium perfoliatum (18) (Updated on 5-12-21 from Plants of the World Online): Cunigunda perfoliata (L.) Lunell, Eupatorium chapmanii Small, Eupatorium connatum Michx., Eupatorium cuneatum Engelm., Eupatorium perfoliatum var. colpophilum Fernald & Griscom, Eupatorium perfoliatum var. cuneatum (Engelm.)
 A.Gray, Eupatorium perfoliatum f. laciniatum Stebbins, Eupatorium perfoliatum f. purpureum Britton, Eupatorium perfoliatum f. trifolium Fassett, Eupatorium perfoliatum f. truncatum (Muhl. ex Willd.)
 Fassett, Eupatorium perfoliatum var. truncatum (Muhl. ex Willd.)
 A.Gray, Eupatorium polyneuron (F.J.Herm.)
 Wunderlin, Eupatorium salviifolium Sims, Eupatorium serotinum var. polyneuron F.J.Herm., Eupatorium truncatum Muhl. ex Willd., Uncasia cuneata (Engelm.)
 Greene, Uncasia perfoliata (L.) Greene, Uncasia truncata (Muhl. ex Willd.)
 Greene

 Eupatorium perfoliatum L. is the correct and accepted scientific name for this species of Eupatorium.
 The genus and species were named and described as such by Carl von Linnaeus in the second edition of the first volume of Species Plantarum in 1753.

-Plants of the World Online lists 61 accepted species in the Eupatorium genus (as of when I am updating this page on 3-19-20).
-It is a member of the Asteraceae Family with a total of 1,762 genera.
-Those numbers are likely to change as updates are made by POWO.
+Plants of the World Online lists 61 accepted species in the Eupatorium genus (as of when I last updated this page on 3-7-21).
+It is a member of the plant family Asteraceae with 1,679 genera.
+Those numbers could change as updates are made by POWO.
 The number of genera changes with this family quite often, up and down.

 The distribution map above of Eupatorium perfoliatum from Plants of the World Online show where the species is native in North America.
 The USDA Plants Database is the same.
 The species could be more widespread but not reported.
-If you see this species in other areas be sure to report it.
+If you see this species may have a wider range than the maps show.

 Eupatorium perfoliatum is a perennial wildflower that grows 2-4 feet tall.
 It prefers full to part sun areas in wet to moist soils with plenty of organic matter that retains moisture.
 It can be found throughout the entire eastern half of North America but not as common as other members of the genus.
 Common names include Boneset, Common Boneset, American Boneset, Thoroughwort, Feverwort, Agueweed, Indian Sage, and probably others.